TryGhost/slimer/README.md

    - installs all external dependencies
    - links all internal dependencies

+To add a new package to the repo:
+   - install me!
+   - run `slimer new <package name>`

 ## Run

 - `yarn dev` (or `yarn slimer`) are aliases for `slimer`
 - `yarn link:cli` will make your local dev version available globally as just `slimer <command>`
 - `yarn unlink:cli` will remove it again

 **Note**: normally `yarn link` would work for this, but it's not working with the lerna repo for me.